rzdude/trentlips_art_engine/README.md

 { name: "Background", options: { noMeta: true } }
 ```

-This will automatically exclude the layer from the DNA uniqueness check as well (so it's as if bypassDNA is set to true as well).

 Layers are set to `false` by default.

 ## Sequential Generation